akaribrahim4317/SocialMedia/README.md

 SocialMedia App

-The socialMedia app is a simple app for junior mobile application developers.
-It is designed for beginners who have little experience with react native components and react navigation.
+The SocialMedia app is an introductory project for junior mobile application developers.
+It is designed to help beginners gain experience with React Native components and React Navigation.
+Firebase is utilized for authentication, and Faker is used for generating photos and user data.

 Getting Started